ealborn/good-news/README.md

 ## First assignment.

-This is the first assignment given in PHP for the web developer class of 2017 at YRGO yrkeshögskola, Göteborg, Sweden.
+This is the first assignment given in PHP for the web developer class of 2017 at YRGO, Sweden.

 ## Languages

-This project is built with HTML, CSS and PHP.
+This project is built with HTML, CSS, PHP and lots of meow.

 ## Get Started

-This is what you need to do to get started to open this project:
+This is what you need to open this project:

-- Install MAMP or similar local web server
+- MAMP or a similar local web server
-- An updated web browser that preferably supports CSS3, preferably Google Chrome.
+- An updated web browser that supports CSS3, preferably Google Chrome.

 ### Installing